Semi-Supervised Laplace Learning on Stiefel Manifolds: Preliminaries and notations

 Note that the projection of a matrix $X \in \mathbb{R}^{n\times k}$ onto $\textrm{St}(n,k)$, denoted $[X]_+ := \argmin\{||X_s - X||_F : X_s \in \textrm{St}(n,k)\}$ is given by

-where $X = U\Sigma V^\top$ is the singular value decomposition.
-Given a graph and a set of labeled vertices, the Laplace learning algorithm \cite{zhu2003semi} extends the labels over the graph by solving the following problem
+where $X = U\Sigma V^\top$ is the rank-$k$ truncated singular value decomposition of $X$.
+Given a graph and a set of labeled vertices, the Laplace learning algorithm \citep{zhu2003semi} extends the labels over the graph by solving the following problem

 where $\mathcal{L}$ is the unnormalized graph Laplacian given by $\mathcal{L}=D-W$, $D$ is a diagonal matrix whose elements are the node degrees, and $x:\mathcal{V}\to \R^k$.
 The prediction for vertex $v_i$ is determined by the largest component of $x(v_i)$: